goodnewschurchnp/jekyll-netlify-boilerplate-1/pages/index.md

 The way is like this: select a template, edit in github.com and host in netlify.com

-There is a sample website: [Good News Church Nepal](https://goodnewschurchnp.netlify.app), you can folk and start.
+There is a sample website: [Good News Church Nepal](https://goodnewschurchnp.netlify.app), the github repository is: https://github.com/goodnewschurchnp/jekyll-netlify-boilerplate

+You can folk and start.

 We will start from Information Website: